HERS Rating

 Why does HERS Rating matter for a California ADU or remodel?

 HERS Rating comes up in the California building code side of nearly every Greater LA and Bay Area project we touch.
 Home Energy Rating System (HERS) is a third-party field verification of specific Title 24 energy measures — duct leakage, refrigerant charge, building envelope air-tightness.
 Getting it right at design saves rework later — getting it wrong is one of the most common reasons permits stall.
+See how it lands in our five-phase process and the relevant field guides.

 Where will I see HERS Rating on my own project?